 The Transitions Program puts the focus on career planning, training programs, college prep and financial aid.

-The Transitions Program is available to all current GED, Credit Diploma and ESL students enrolled at New London Adult and Continuing Education.
+The Transitions Program is available to all current GED, Credit Diploma and ESL students enrolled at New London Adult & Continuing Education.

 Students receive assistance from the Transitions Associate with career planning, college information, training information, college application completion, financial aid information and FAFSA application completion, as well as Accuplacer test registration.